ho-thanh-und/tp/docs/UserGuide.md

 <box type="tip" header="**Tip**">

-By default, only basic contact details are displayed, to all applicable roles that the candidate is applying for, use the `view` command.
+By default, only basic contact details are displayed.
+To view full contact details of the candidate, use the `view` command.

 </box>